hardmstar/SpeechEmoRecCNN/README.md

-"# a speech emotion recognition project using cnn" how to calculate loudness 响度 reference gemaps
+# a speech emotion recognition project using ResNet
+how to calculate loudness 响度

+* reference gemaps

+## description of files
+* dataset.py: a file to handle corpus
+* genFeatures.py: use OpenSmile to extract features
+* input2DCNNresidual.py: ResNet model generation
+* get_fc1.py: change fc2 with three other classifiers
+* wavDataGenerator: data formated